What happened at the F1 Italian Grand Prix?

 Before Sunday, 15 of the past 22 winners had started from pole position, and Monza has a way of throwing up surprise results.
 In 2019, Leclerc won just his second Grand Prix, while Pierre Gasly took his maiden (and so far only) F1 victory for Scuderia AlphaTauri 12 months later.
 Last year, Ricciardo won his first Grand Prix since 2018 – and McLaren's first in nine years.

-A raft of engine and gearbox-related penalties affecting nine of the 20 drivers meant that the qualifying results had little relevance to the line-up of the grid for Sunday's 53-lap race; only pole-sitter Leclerc began the race from where he'd qualified, and the situation was so confusing that a starting grid wasn't decided upon until three hours following the one-hour qualifying session.
+A raft of engine and gearbox-related penalties affecting nine of the 20 drivers meant that the qualifying results had little relevance to the line-up of the grid for Sunday's 53-lap race.
+Only pole-sitter Leclerc began the race from where he'd qualified.
+The situation was so confusing that a starting grid wasn't decided upon until three hours following the one-hour qualifying session.

 In the wash-up, Verstappen took off from seventh after qualifying second, Pérez from 13th after finishing fourth in Q3, and fast front-runners Carlos Sainz (Ferrari) and Lewis Hamilton (Mercedes) began from the very back.